tkzic/internet-sensors/README.md

 * Soundcloud API in Max
 * Real time train map using Max and node.js
 * Playing stock market music with Max (Note: This project is currently not part of the github archive.)
-* Using wind forecast data to drive wind sounds in Pure Data (Currently broken!)
+* Using weather forecast data to drive weather sounds in Pure Data
 * Using ping times to control oscillators in Max
 * Echo Nest segment analysis player
 * Flying a Quad-copter AR_Drone with Max